-The OMLA License is an AI model license for creators, tuners, and anyone who meaningfully contributes.
+The OMLA License is for creators, tuners, and anyone who put real work into the weights.

 A model with an OMLA License requires royalties to be paid if the model is used commercially.
 The OMLA License only stipulates that royalties must be paid for commercial use to the model creators; it does not govern acceptable uses, merging, open‑source requirements, intellectual property, or output restrictions.
 Model makers may attach additional or sublicenses covering those aspects.